 Our courses are taught by full-time program faculty who are experts in the areas of health care management, economics, policy and other related fields and/or adjunct faculty who have relevant faculty experience, all of whom are committed to teaching.
 Courses are taught using a variety of methods, including lecture, class discussion, case analyses, guest speakers and other projects from the field of practice.

 The vast majority of our full-time MHA students complete the program in two years.
-Typically, 90-95% of our graduates obtain professional positions in health care organizations within three months of graduation, and the remainder within six months.
-For more information about our MHA graduates and their career paths, click here.
+Typically, 90% to 95% of our graduates obtain professional positions in health care organizations within three months of graduation, and the remainder within six months.
+Learn more about our MHA graduates and their career paths.